Master of Arts in Apologetics (MA)

 Online and Residential Degree Options

-The MA in Apologetics has both a residential (Houston) and an online option.
+The MA in Apologetics has both a residential program (Houston) and this online option.

 UK students in the online program will have Dr. Michael Ward, who is based in Oxford, as their faculty advisor.

 Advantages and Opportunities

 Students in the MA in Apologetics program will benefit from small classes with faculty committed to excellence in both teaching and scholarship.
 The faculty include nationally and internationally known public intellectuals with terminal degrees from universities such as the Baylor University, the University of Notre Dame, the University of St. Andrews, Northwestern University, and the University of Massachusetts Amherst.